 The Tantric Curse by Anupama Garg tries to give you a peep into the world of Tantra and Tantric’s through a love story.
 Author biography says she is a Baba Batuk Nath.
 Who I assume is a Tantra practitioner.
 And that is what gave author all the insider information on how the Tantric’s work.

-It’s a story of a girl who by a stroke of luck lands up in an Ashram near Varanasi and is raised by the owner/head of that Ashram as his own daughter and as inheritor of his legacy.
-There is a love story between her and the son of her Guru, there is a story of a girl who grows up not in a home but an ashram, of a child dealing with the expectations of the society or her friends and their families.
+It’s a story of a girl who by a stroke of luck lands up in an Ashram near Varanasi.
+And is raised by the owner/head of that Ashram as his own daughter and as an inheritor of his legacy.
+There is a love story between her and the son of her Guru.
+A story of a girl who grows up not in a home but in an ashram, of a child dealing with the expectations of the society or her friends and their families.

-What the author has skillfully skipped is any insights into how tantrics do their sadhna – any insight into any of the techniques they use and their internals laws or rules that they follow.
-She has kept the definition of a tantric very vague and never really etches out a strong outline of a tantric in any of the characters that practice tantra.
+What the author has skillfully skipped is any insights into how Tantric’s do their sadhana.
+Any insight into any of the techniques they use and their internals laws or rules that they follow.
+She has kept the definition of a tantric very vague.
+And never really etches out a strong outline of a tantric in any of the characters that practice tantra.
 She never brings out the difference between a tantric and a non-tantric.

-Language is simple and conversational, flows well and compliments the flow of the story.
-The book is well edited, something that we rarely see these days.
-Cover design is interesting and something that would catch your eye – the eyes on the cover almost lock with your eyes.
-Cover brings out the Tantric flavor of the book very well and the colors have been well chosen.
+Language is simple and conversational, flows well, and compliments the flow of the story.
+The book The Tantric Curse is well-edited, something that we rarely see these days.
+The cover design is interesting.
+And something that would catch your eye – the eyes on the cover almost lock with your eyes.
+The cover brings out the Tantric flavor of the book very well and the colors have been well chosen.

 If you like romantic stories, you would enjoy reading this book by Anupama Garg.
 Else, take your call.

 You may buy this book – The Tantric Curse by Anupama Garg by Anupama Garg at Amazon.